CareerBuilder | March 1, 2021

 Want to try a new industry or embark on a career change but don't think you have what it takes to make the leap?
 You may be better prepared than you realize.
 When you tap into your transferable skills and use those to market yourself, your opportunities open up, enabling you to explore new industries and job titles.

-Transferable skills are skills that aren't directly related to the job in question, but can be applied to a wide range of jobs and industries.
+Transferable skills are those that can be applied to a wide range of jobs and industries.
 These skills are usually learned on the job, at school, during volunteer work, through community activities, at networking events or even in everyday social activities.
-Below are some of the transferable skills employers across almost every industry look for most in potential employees.
+Below are the top five transferable skills employers across every industry look for most in potential employees.

 "Presentation skills can be used in so many different environments: team meetings, client presentations, one-on-one meetings with a supervisor, individual staff evaluations, and committee meetings, to name a few," says April Klimkiewicz, owner of bliss evolution, a career coaching business.
 "Presentation skills are important because you have to know your audience and determine what information will be most important and relevant to them in order to affect your intended outcome."

-Chances are you probably already have many of these skills; however, if you want to expand your skill set, try taking classes online or at a local community college, Powell suggests.
+You probably already have most of these skills; however, if you want to expand your skill set, try taking classes online or at a local community college, Powell suggests.
 "Do it outside of the workplace to show that you're passionate about it and willing to invest your own time," she says.
 Expanding your professional network can help, too.
 "You could also attend networking events in that new industry or role to meet people in the industry who can help you learn and grow."

 We've put together these articles to help you in your job search